xrdocs/software-management/_tutorials/2016-08-26-working-with-ztp.md

 ```

 ### More Complex Example
-In this example, the user has placed on the HTTP server a CVS file that contains devices serial number followed by the hostname.
-It also created a basic configuration file on the HTTP server.
+In this example, the HTTP server hosts a CSV file that contains devices serial number followed by the hostname.
+The HTTP server also contains a basic configuration file that need to be applied.
+Finally a local repository accessible by HTTP contains IOS-XR and third party packages to be installed.
 After bootup ZTP will provide its serial number and query the back-end database using HTTP POST, once it obtains its hostname it will perform a version check, if the version on the system does not match the desired version, the system will change the boot order forcing a reboot using iPXE that will hopefully re-image the system to the desired version.
 If the system is running the correct version the script proceed by installing the k9sec package and create a generic RSA key for SSH.
-It will then add a local repository for third party packages and install midnight commander and its dependant packages.
+It will then add a local repository for third party packages and install midnight commander and its dependent packages.
 The script finishes its execution after downloading and applying the configuration.

 **ZTP Script** ncs-5001-rp0_ztp.sh